Hermite interpolation with retractions on manifolds: Generalized de Casteljau algorithm with retractions

-is a solution to Problem~\ref{problem:HermiteInterpolation}. \end{corollary} Algorithms~\ref{alg:offlinePhase} and~\ref{alg:onlinePhase} summarize the construction of $H$ and its evaluation, respectively.
+Algorithms~\ref{alg:offlinePhase} and~\ref{alg:onlinePhase} summarize the construction of $H$ and its evaluation, respectively.
 We separate the computations needed for evaluating the RH interpolant (online phase) from those that can be precomputed, stored and used in every evaluation (offline phase).